-- → Duration: It took place during February August 2020 - → Geography: It has global coverage as the Forum has no geographic limitation - → Evaluation criteria and questions: the evaluation explores the standard evaluation criteria,10 whereby relevance, coherence, effectiveness, efficiency, sustainability were at the focus of the outcome evaluation, and impact was at the focus of impact evaluation.
+- Duration: It took place during February August 2020 - Geography: It has global coverage as the Forum has no geographic limitation - Evaluation criteria and questions: the evaluation explores the standard evaluation criteria, whereby relevance, coherence, effectiveness, efficiency, sustainability were at the focus of the outcome evaluation, and impact was at the focus of impact evaluation.
 The latter intended to explore early signals of immediate impact and could not conclude about the long-term impact of the Forum.
-The evaluation questions are presented in Annex 5: Evaluation Matrix. - → Additional focus areas: two additional focus areas are introduced to capture (i) the extend of coordination, cooperation and partnership during planning, organizing and delivering the WUF10, and (ii) the extend of social inclusion such as human rights, gender, children, youth, older persons and people with disabilities (PwD) at all stages of the WUF10.
+The evaluation questions are presented in Annex 5: Evaluation Matrix. - Additional focus areas: two additional focus areas are introduced to capture (i) the extend of coordination, cooperation and partnership during planning, organizing and delivering the WUF10, and (ii) the extend of social inclusion such as human rights, gender, children, youth, older persons and people with disabilities (PwD) at all stages of the WUF10.

-e) Evaluation Approach and Methodology
+IV.
+Evaluation Approach and Methodology

 The evaluation was conducted in accordance with the Term of Reference (Annex I).
 It was carried out in phases.
 Phase I - inception phase involved evaluation design and planning, including defining how three distinct but mutually reinforcing methodological approached to be applied:

-- i.
-Results-based Approach (or the TOC Approach): to explore the cause-effect relationships across the TOC, i.e. inputactivity-output-outcome-impact chain of results. - ii.
-System-based Approach: to explain linkages that may not be explained by the TOC through understanding the complexity of the WUF programme as a system. - iii.
-Participatory Approach: to ensure the evaluation was conducted in a consultative and transparent manner.
+- (i) Results-based Approach (or the TOC Approach): to explore the cause-effect relationships across the TOC, i.e. input-activity-output-outcome-impact chain of results. - (ii) System-based Approach: to explain linkages that may not be explained by the TOC through understanding the complexity of the WUF programme as a system. - (iii) (iii) Participatory Approach: to ensure the evaluation was conducted in a consultative and transparent manner.

 During this phase, the TOC was reconstructed, evaluation questions reviewed and specified, and data collection methods determined.
-Phase I resulted in the inception report that was approved by Evaluation Reference Group (ERG) that was established to maximize the relevance, credibility, quality and use of evaluation results.
+Phase I resulted in the inception report that was approved by